Let’s SOLVE it

 Jumpstart your career

-Get access to a diverse group of industry experts who can help you develop your idea and your skill set.
-Build connections with ML industry experts and gain valuable technical guidance and training, and will be helpful if you decide to launch your career or further studies in AI and ML.
+Build connections with ML industry experts and gain valuable technical guidance and training to explore career or further studies in AI and ML.

 Solve real problems